 9. Not Studying the Resale Value of Your Home

-Since a new home is a prized possession, a common credit mistake is not having a true understanding of the real value of a home.
+Since a new home is a prized possession, a typical credit mistake is not having a true understanding of the real value of a home.
 In general, homes are not a reliable investment.
-They are only profitable based on the market and economy at any given time which is difficult to predict.
+They are only profitable based on the market and economy at any given time, which is difficult to predict.

-It is important to do prior research regarding the neighborhood, projections of its profitability, the strength of school zones in the location, and projections of the area value in the future.
+It is essential to do prior research regarding the neighborhood, projections of its profitability, the strength of school zones in the location, and forecasts of the area value in the future.
 Will your perfectly quiet neighborhood become home to a new highway or busy shopping mall next year?
-Is the area prone to natural disasters, or crime?
+Is the area prone to natural disasters or crime?

 Many of those looking to purchase a home don’t typically have such things on their list to investigate.
 Yet such data is critical to understanding the viability of such an investment and considering exposures it can create.
 A comprehensive look at such issues can be found on Trulia.com.